Shankarpalli: Government and politics

-Shankarpalli gram panchayat is the local self-government of the village.
+Shankarpally gram panchayat is the local self-government of the village.
 The panchayat is divided into wards and each ward is represented by an elected ward member.
 The ward members are headed by a Sarpanch.
-Shankarpally Constituted as Municipality on 02nd August 2018 Merged with 4 other Gram Panchayats, Ramanthapur, Fathepur, Bulkapur, Singapur.
+Shankarpally Constituted as Municipality on 2 August 2018 Merged with 4 other Gram Panchayats, Ramanthapur, Fathepur, Bulkapur, Singapur.

 Shankarpally falls under Chevella (SC) (Assembly constituency) of Telangana Legislative Assembly.
 The present MLA representing the constituency is Kale Yadaiah of Indian National Congress.